 - Also includes external stores: AIM-54 Phoenixes (x6), AIM-7 Sparrows (x4), AIM-9 Sidewinders (x2) and drop tanks.

 - Decals and color painting guide for 2 USN aircraft.

 HobbyBoss’ F-14 family of 1/48 kits is the oldest one of the modern trio and is widely considered the worst one but that does not mean it is a bad kit.
 It is actually a very good kit and it is miles ahead of the old F-14 kits by Revell, Academy, Italeri, and possibly even Hasegawa.

 Of the three recommended F-14s, this one is the cheapest, therefore it might be a good choice for those on a tight budget.

-The kit is well made with fine details but it does suffer from some inaccuracies.
-Although I am not one to complain much about inaccuracies, HobbyBoss or Trumpeter did a pretty bad job with the intakes angle.
+The kit is well-made with fine details but it does suffer from some inaccuracies.
+Although I am not one to complain much about inaccuracies, HobbyBoss or Trumpeter did a pretty bad job with the intake angle.
 Does the model look like an F-14?
 It sure does, and if you don’t know the F-14 that much, you may never notice this blunder.

 Another thing that I don’t like about this model is something that HobbyBoss and Trumpeter do quite often – they add huge numbers of deep rivets in places where there should be pretty much none.
 In the case of this kit, it’s primarily on the wings and vertical stabilizer.
 If you don’t mind this you can leave the rivets as they are.
 Otherwise, you will have to fill them with putty.